uzzal2200/Question-Creator-Application-with-Langchain/README.md

 > Note: Some markdown renderers (including GitHub) don't render Mermaid diagrams by default.
 Use a previewer or the online Mermaid live editor to view it.

+A standalone, editable Mermaid diagram is available at `diagrams/architecture.mmd`.

 ---

 ## Quick Start (Development)